South Carolina First Steps promotes early literacy, encourages volunteerism as part of "MLK Week of Service" - SC First Steps

 South Carolina First Steps promotes early literacy, encourages volunteerism as part of "MLK Week of Service"

 Columbia, SC – In observance of Martin Luther King, Jr. Day, South Carolina First Steps today kicked off a statewide reading event for young children.
-The kick-off event, held at Edventure Children’s Museum, marks the beginning of the agency’s MLK Week of Service, which is organized annually by the First Steps AmeriCorps program.
+The kick-off event, held at Edventure, marks the beginning of the agency’s fifth annual MLK Week of Service, which is organized annually by the First Steps AmeriCorps program.

-MLK Day is one of two federal holidays recognized as national days of service to encourage Americans to give back to their communities.
+MLK Day is one of two federal holidays recognized as national days of service by AmeriCorps to encourage Americans to give back to their communities.
 The MLK Week of Service has become a hallmark of the First Steps AmeriCorps program, which is the largest national service program in the state.
-There are currently 40 AmeriCorps members serving in 22 sites across South Carolina.
+50 AmeriCorps members, along with over 70 community volunteers, will read to students in all 46 counties.

 More Press Release Posts